The Philosophy of Individual Valuism

 Value:

-No matter the reasoning, no matter how many further ends are referenced, there can be only two explanations for the value of anything.
+No matter the reasoning, no matter how many further ends are referenced, there can only be two explanations for the value of anything.
 One is that value exists because one automatically believes that it does.
 It is commanded by some authority that something is of value, so it is.
 Society believes that something is of value, so it is.
 Tradition says that something is of value, so it is.
 One was brought up to believe that something is of value, so it is.
 The other explanation is that value exists because the state of existence is influenced in a positive way.
 In other words, something is of value if it causes a desirable outcome.
-The first of these explanations is based in mindlessness and results in a morality determined by chance, whim, and the subjugation of free thought.
+The first of these explanations is based in mindlessness and results in a morality determined by chance, whim, and the subjugation of thought.
 The latter is based in the ability to understand what is preferable and results in a morality focused on what is best to want and how is best to act.

 Subjective Value:

-Fact and Individual Value:
+Fact and Value:

-Ethics:
+Individual Ethics:

 Culture, Reality, and Religion